 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+What you must pay when you get these services

 Prior Authorization may be required for services.
 Contact Member Services for more information.